JunboShen/slide-level-pretraining/README.md

 - from **171,189 slides**
 - across **28 cancer centers**

 This large-scale pretraining enables whole-slide encoders to learn representations that go beyond small, patch-level methods.
+Outperforming multi-instance learning methods such as ABMIL.

 ---